Geotechcompany/SpareFinder.org/docs/supabase-setup-guide.md

 ---

-**🎉 Congratulations!** Your Supabase backend is now ready for the GeoTech PartFinder AI application.
+**🎉 Congratulations!** Your Supabase backend is now ready for the GeoTech SpareFinder application.